“You remember too much,

 On weekends, we drove to a Taiwanese church in one of the richest suburbs in the Midwest.
 We had a casual relationship with this new American religion, but my parents wanted to try everything American.
 The Taiwanese spoke Mandarin, unlike the Cantonese congregants in the Chinatown churches.
 They were also better dressed, which my parents cared about – most were from affluent, well-educated families back on the island.
 So every Sunday, my parents took out their best clothes from Shanghai: polyester dress shirts from the special “Western” clothing store on Nanjing Road and colorful blazers with big shoulder pads that Mom made herself based on magazines smuggled from Hong Kong.
 They never mentioned that my grandparents were the proletariat revolutionaries who had helped exile our church friends to their island forty years ago.
 In America, all was forgotten — which is practically the same as forgiven.

 One of these days, my mother said, she wanted a big house like these Taiwanese women in their furs and Mercedes.
 I would go to a better college than their kids, she assured me – and I did – and she wanted a McMansion like they had.
-This was her American Dream.
+Study hard and you can reach your dreams, as she’d say.

 I remember the night the phone rang after I had already gone to bed.
 I woke up to my parents talking in hushed voices in the kitchen.
 Soon, Mom came over to my little bed and stroked my cheek with cold fingers.